-* This competition is now closed but you are welcome to write to the prompt, and read through the published writing and blog posts. *
+* This competition is now closed but you are more than welcome to read through the published writing and blog posts. *

 November is National Novel Writing month!
 For this competition, Grub Street

 and Write the World have joined forces to offer a novel challenge.
 Have you ever wanted to assume another identity?
 Live through a historical event?
 Explore the Arctic Circle?
 Writing a novel is about personally inhabiting the world of your characters, no matter how different from your own reality.
 But a rich and convincing narrative also requires looking inward—drawing upon your own experience and interior life to find elements of the human condition that you can offer to your fictional characters.

 Join us in the honorable pursuit of novel writing and submit an excerpt for our joint competition.
 As you immerse yourself in the writing process, be sure to reference these guidelines and tips:

 Novels hinge on well-developed characters.
 All the rest of it—the plot, the setting, the language—mean little if the reader doesn’t experience the fictional world through a character that feels real and relatable.
 The reader must detect a beating heart—feel that human connection—to care about the rest of the story.
 “When writing a novel a writer should create living people; people not characters”, Ernest Hemingway wrote.
 So how, as writers, do we pull this off?
 How do we bring forth characters from our imagination that feel, to the reader, like “living people”?

 - Make your characters three dimensional.
 Rather than thinking of your characters as either “good” or “bad,” or protagonists or antagonists, consider every character to have both flaws and gifts… just like real people… just like you and me.

 - Give your characters idiosyncrasies.
 Does your character have a habit of pulling on his beard when he’s nervous?
 Does she absent-mindedly feed the cat morsels off her own plate?
 Particular details not only reveal personality, but they also make a character come to life.